-If you have a cat that is easily startled or excited, consider offering it a safe and comfortable place to retreat to.
-This can be a kitty condo, a cat tree or a high cat perch.
-A quiet, cozy place away from the hustle and bustle of your household can help your cat feel safe, reduce its stress and minimize aggressive situations with other pets in your household.
+If you have a cat that is shy, easily scared, startled, or excited, consider offering it a safe and comfortable place to retreat to.
+This can be a kitty condo, a cat tree, or a high cat perch.
+A quiet, cozy place away from the hustle and bustle of your household can help your cat feel safe, reduce its stress and minimize aggressive situations with other pets.

-Kittens enjoy startling each other during play.
-A kitten that is playing alone may place itself in situations that will stimulate the hairs on its tail to stand up.
-This is similar to the adrenaline rush that occurs when children play games that end with an unexpected fright or surprise.
-If your cat is acting playful while frightening itself into bushy-tailed exhilaration, let your cat continue playing.
+Cats enjoy startling each other during play.
+A cat playing alone may place itself in situations that will stimulate the hairs on its tail to stand up.
+If your cat is acting playfully while frightening itself into bushy-tailed exhilaration, let your cat continue playing.

 Things to Lookout For

-When a cat is stressed, it can take some time for it to calm down fully.
-Your cat may spit, hiss, scratch, bite, puff up, dilate its pupils or exhibit other unusual behaviors for hours after the unpleasant situation.
-Sometimes, such behaviors can last even days.
-It depends on how long it takes for your cat’s hormone overload (a type of PTSD in cats) to wear off.
+When a cat is stressed, it can take some time to calm down fully.
+Your cat may spit, hiss, scratch, bite, puff up, dilate its pupils or exhibit other unusual behaviors for hours after the situation.
+Sometimes, such behaviors can last for days.
+It depends on how long it takes for your cat’s hormone overload to wear off.

-Be careful while approaching your cat or handling it as this could startle your kitty again.
-Unless your cat is injured, you should give it some time alone, even it means hiding away from other members of the family.
-Eventually, your cat will spring back to its old perky self again.
+Be careful when approaching your cat or handling it, as this could startle your cat again.
+Unless your cat is injured, you should give it time alone, even it means hiding away from other members of the family.

 Why Doesn’t My Long-Haired Cat Puff Up Its Tail?

-If you have a long-haired cat and a short-haired one, you may notice that the latter puffs up immediately when excited during play, while the other appears the same.
+If you have a long-haired cat and a short-haired cat, you may notice that the latter puffs up immediately when excited during play, while the other appears to look the same.
 This is common in long-haired breeds because their fur may be too heavy to be pushed straight up.

-In an evolutionary perspective, when cats had to look out for themselves in the wild or alleys, puffing up the tail and looking bigger to scare off opponents probably served them well.
-However, among cats that are pampered and kept indoors, this tactic is often not as useful.
+From an evolutionary perspective, when cats had to look out for themselves in the wild or alleys, puffing up the tail and looking bigger to scare off opponents probably served them well.
+However, this tactic may not be as effective among cats that are pampered and kept indoors.